whisthq/whist/main-webserver/README.md

 The web application stack is comprised of three main components: the web server itself, an asynchronous task queue, and a database.
 The web server is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) web framework.
 The task queue is a Redis-backed [Celery](https://docs.celeryproject.org/en/stable/index.html) task queue.
 As such, the task queue can be broken down into two more granular sub-components: a pool of worker processes and a Redis store.
 The database is a Postgres instance that is shared by multiple developers.
 In summary, there are a total of _four_ components that make up the web application stack: a Flask server, a Celery worker pool, a Redis store, and a PostgreSQL database.

 We use [`docker-compose`](https://docs.docker.com/compose/) to spin part of the web server stack up (the `docker-compose` stack does not include the Postgres database, which is shared between multiple developers and app deployments, as mentioned above) locally for development purposes. `docker-compose` builds Docker images for the Flask server and the Celery worker pool and deploys them alongside containerized Redis.
 There is also a `pytest` test suite that developers may run locally.

-We use environment variables to configure our local development environments.
-Environment variables should be set by adding lines of the form `KEY=VALUE` to the file `docker/.env`. **The main environment variable that _must_ be set in order to do any kind of local development, whether with the `docker-compose` stack or the `pytest` test suite, is the `CONFIG_DB_URL` environment variable.** `CONFIG_DB_URL` specifies the PostgreSQL connection URI of the Fractal configuration database.
-This database contains default values for many of the variables that are used to configure the various parts of the web application stack.
-These default values may be overridden locally by setting alternatives in the same `docker/.env` file.
+None of these commands are run directly, and are intsead wrapped by bash scripts that do a bit of preparation (namely `docker/local_deploy.sh` and `tests/setup/setup_tests.sh`).

 The following environment variables must also be set in `docker/.env` (neither the test suite nor the `docker-compose` stack will work without them).